xmos/lib_mic_array/doc/rst/src/custom_filters.rst

 Custom decimation filters
 *************************

-In the :cpp:class:`TwoStageDecimator <mic_array::TwoStageDecimator>`, the tap count and decimation factor for the first stage decimator are fixed to ``256`` and ``32`` respectively, as described in :ref:`decimator_stage_1`.
+In the :cpp:class:`Decimator <mic_array::Decimator>`, the tap count and decimation factor for the first stage decimator are fixed to ``256`` and ``32`` respectively, as described in :ref:`decimator_stage_1`.

 These parameters cannot be changed without implementing a custom decimator, which is outside the scope of this document.